-When preparing roast chicken, I first preheat the oven to 350.
-I then remove the bird from its packaging and give it a quick rinse.
-Some cooks claim this is unnecessary, but it gives me a chance to give the meat a good once over and remove any missed pin feathers.
+When preparing to roast a chicken, I first preheat the oven to 350.
+I then remove the bird from its packaging and give it a thorough once over in the sink.
+Check for pin feathers or any large fatty areas that can easily be trimmed.

 Never forget to remove the giblets!
 I don’t eat them, but some people swear giblet gravy is the only way to go.
 I’ll leave that to your discretion.

 The vegetables will absorb some of the juices and a lot of flavor from the chicken.
-Be careful to not overload your pan, a crowded pan can increase the cook time.
+Be careful not to overload your pan.
+A crowded pan can increase the cooking time.

 The bird will need to be roasted for approximately twenty minutes per pound.
-Check on the bird occasionally (with the light, not by opening the door), if the skin starts to brown too quickly, tent the bird with aluminum foil.
-Fold foil into a tent shape and place over the breast to protect it from direct heat.
+Check on the bird occasionally (with the light, not by opening the door).
+If the skin starts to brown too quickly, tent the bird with aluminum foil.
+Fold foil into a tent shape and place it over the breast to protect it from direct heat.

 Remove the bird from the oven and check the temperature with a meat thermometer.
-Poultry needs to be cooked to an internal temperature of 180*.
-It is important to note that the internal temperature of the bird will rise for 5 to 10 minutes after it has been removed from the oven.
-Don’t despair if the temperature reads 178; it will reach 180 before carving.
-Remove the bird from the tray and set on a cutting board, preferably one with a well around the edge to catch drippings.
+Poultry needs to be cooked to an internal temperature of 165*.
+It is important to note that the bird’s internal temperature will rise for 5 to 10 minutes after it has been removed from the oven.
+Don’t despair if the temperature reads 163; it will reach 165 before carving.
+Remove the bird from the tray and set it on a cutting board, preferably one with a well around the edge to catch drippings.